 - Having a trachelectomy, where only the cervix is removed, may be an option.
 It will still be possible to become pregnant after this procedure, but you will be at higher risk of having a miscarriage and having the baby prematurely.
 Your doctor can discuss these risks with you.

 Surgery or radiation therapy to the pelvic area can stop lymph fluid from draining normally, causing swelling in the legs or genital area.
-This is known as lymphoedema.
-Lymphoedema may appear during treatment or months or years later.
+This is known as lymphoedema, and it may appear during treatment, or months or years later.

 It is important to look after your skin, avoid injury or infection to the lower limbs, and manage lymphoedema symptoms as soon as possible.
 Mild lymphoedema is usually managed with exercise, skin care and a compression stocking or sleeve.
 A physiotherapist trained in lymphoedema management can give you further advice.

 If your ovaries have been damaged by radiation therapy or chemotherapy, or they’ve been surgically removed, your body will no longer produce the hormones oestrogen and progesterone.
 When this happens, periods stop.
 This is called menopause and it is a natural and gradual process that usually starts between the ages of 45 and 55.

 The symptoms of menopause caused by cancer treatment are usually more severe than natural menopause because the body hasn’t had time to get used to a gradual decrease in the hormone levels.
 Symptoms can include hot flushes, mood swings, trouble sleeping (insomnia), tiredness and vaginal dryness.
 Menopause may cause other changes in the body over time, such as:

 - low libido – you may be less interested in sex